pump-io/pumabot/README.md

           $(find node_modules/{}/ -name "*.coffee")' | \
         awk -F '#' '{ printf "%-25s %s\n", $1, $2 }'

-How to set environment variables will be specific to your operating system.
-Rather than recreate the various methods and best practices in achieving this, it's suggested that you search for a dedicated guide focused on your OS.
+If you need to specify an environment variable, you can add it to `hubot.environment` and it will automatically be picked up in production.
+The only variable that's missing from that file, aside from operations-related values (and secrets), is `HUBOT_ANSWER_TO_THE_ULTIMATE_QUESTION_OF_LIFE_THE_UNIVERSE_AND_EVERYTHING`.

 ### Scripting